Alderamin, or Alpha Cephei, is a fast-spinning star

 Alderamin, 49 light-years away, is a white star that is twice the mass of the sun and about 17 times its luminosity.
 It is considered a Class A star, which is now evolving off the main sequence into a subgiant.
 It’s thought that this star is now on its way to becoming a red giant as its internal supply of hydrogen fuel runs low.

-Alpha Cephei rotates rapidly; observations suggest it could be as fast as 152 miles a second (245 km/s).
-In comparison, the sun’s rotation speed at the equator is almost 1.2 miles a second (2 km/s).
+Alpha Cephei rotates rapidly; observations suggest it could be as fast as 152 miles a second (246 km/s).
+In comparison, the sun’s rotation speed at the equator is not quite 1.2 miles a second (2 km/s).
 As a result of its rapid rotation, Alpha Cephei appears oblate.
 That’s because the star’s surface rotation speed gets progressively faster as you move away from its rotation axis towards its equator.
 And, as surface rotation speed increases, the star’s surface is increasingly pushed out.
 As a result, Alpha Cephei bulges along the equator.

 The image below is a model of Alpha Cephei based on data from the CHARA telescope array.
 It shows Alpha Cephei’s oblate shape.
 It also shows a darker equatorial region, shaded to indicate that these are cooler regions of the star.
 Meanwhile, a section near the pole appears brighter.
 That’s because the surface gravity is higher around the “flattened” poles compared to the bulging equator, and as a result, higher temperatures and pressure are needed to maintain an equilibrium.
 These differences in brightness across rapidly rotating stars result in a phenomenon scientists call gravity darkening.